Chrissy Teigen Calls Out The Industry For A Lack Of Asian Models

 Wow how can we choose from such a diverse bunch https://t.co/0a4JHbP465— christine teigen (@chrissyteigen) July 31, 2016

-Teigen also discussed cultural appropriation, a polarising topic that seems to create headlines and cause a tweet storm every week.
+Teigen also discussed cultural appropriation, a polarizing topic that seems to create headlines and cause a tweet storm every week.

 "I personally am not offended by cultural appropriation of any sort because I feel like it does pay homage, but at the same time there are a lot of beautiful, beautiful, beautiful, Asian women that could do the same thing."